joshbeard/joshbeard.me-website/src/me.md

 rhetoric, social norms, or even in areas like website design and fashion trends.
 Nevertheless, I place a high value on tradition and etiquette.
 I strongly believe in the right to either withhold or not form an opinion.

+I've also become annoyed with the "safety culture" that has permeated society.

 ### In Memory